 - Apply.
 You’ll need to have some information handy; test scores, transcripts and a resume.

 - Talk to us.
-Our Recruitment Coordinator will e-mail you to set-up an initial phone conversation.
+Our Recruiter, Chantel, will e-mail you to set-up an initial phone conversation.
 This call will give you more information about next steps in the application process and answer any questions you may have.

 - Get invited to Recruiting Weekend.
-This is where you’ll finally get a chance to visit Louisville.
+This is where you’ll finally get a chance to visit Louisville (virtually, for now).
 You’ll meet current participants, the Teach Kentucky staff and have the opportunity to meet with representatives from the University of Louisville and Jefferson County Public Schools.
-Did we mention that most of your expenses are paid?

 After the recruiting weekend, the real work begins.
-If you’re extended a spot in the program, you’ll start the next phase; gaining admission to an MAT program, applying for a teaching job in Jefferson County Public Schools or surrounding county, and starting to plan your move to our glorious city, Louisville, Kentucky.
+If you’re extended a spot in the program, you’ll start the next phase; gaining admission to an MAT program at the University of Louisville or Spalding University, applying for a teaching job in Jefferson County Public Schools or a surrounding county, and starting to plan your move to Louisville!

 If you have any questions about applying, feel free to contact us.